rabbitmq/cluster-operator/docs/proposals/20200310-crd-spec-configurability.md

           app.kubernetes.io/name: rabbitmqcluster-sample
         sessionAffinity: None
         type: LoadBalancer
+  configMapTemplate:
+      metadata:
+        labels:
+          app.kubernetes.io/component: rabbitmq
+          app.kubernetes.io/name: rabbitmqcluster-sample
+          app.kubernetes.io/part-of: pivotal-rabbitmq
+        name: rabbitmqcluster-sample-rabbitmq-server-conf
+        namespace: pivotal-rabbitmq-system
+      data:
+        enabled_plugins: '[rabbitmq_management,rabbitmq_peer_discovery_k8s,rabbitmq_federation,rabbitmq_federation_management,rabbitmq_shovel,rabbitmq_shovel_management,rabbitmq_prometheus].'
+        rabbitmq.conf: |-
+          cluster_formation.peer_discovery_backend = rabbit_peer_discovery_k8s
+          cluster_formation.k8s.host = kubernetes.default.svc.cluster.local
+          cluster_formation.k8s.address_type = hostname
+          cluster_formation.node_cleanup.interval = 30
+          cluster_formation.node_cleanup.only_log_warning = true
+          cluster_partition_handling = pause_minority
+          queue_master_locator = min-masters
 ```

-As you can see, the updated manifest contains almost the complete manifest for the StatefulSet and ingress Service (it does not have any fields like the status, or resourceRevisionVersion, which require updates from the apiserver, not the controller).
-SInce
+The updated manifest contains almost the complete manifest for the StatefulSet, ingress Service, and ConfigMap (it does not have any fields like the status, kind, or apiversion, which require updates from the apiserver, not the controller).

+### Update

+TODO

 ### User Stories

-- Detail the things that people will be able to do if this proposal is implemented.
-- Include as much detail as possible so that people can understand the "how" of the system.
-- The goal here is to make this feel real for users without getting bogged down.

 #### Story 1

+Users will be able to configure rabbitmq plugins and rabbitmq conf file at the time of creation.
+Users will have a documented way to update enabled rabbitmq plugins and rabbitmq conf file which does not require them from recreating the StatefulSet.

 #### Story 2

+Users can inject any container that they would like to the StatefulSet.

 ### Implementation Details/Notes/Constraints

-- Completed YAML merge.
+- Merging defaults and users provided values could be difficult

 ### Risks and Mitigations

 - Increase of complexity of the RabbitmqCluster.spec.
-The feature asks that we will include the entire StatefulSet and Service template as part of our RabbitmqCluster spec.
-Because the spec reflects all its default values, with this feature, RabbitmqCluster spec will include full version of the StatefulSet and ingress Service template and become much harder to read for users.
+The feature asks to include the entire StatefulSet, ConfigMap Service definitions as part of our RabbitmqCluster spec.
+Because the spec reflects all its default values, with this feature, RabbitmqCluster spec will include almost the entire manifest of these child objects and become much harder to read for users.
 - Decreased abstructuctions.
 With this feature, we will show much configuration details than what users may care about.
 This can make RabbitmqCluster harder to use.

 ## Alternatives